Jannik Sinner admits frosty locker room atmosphere after anti-doping controversy

 It initially looked like the drama had taken its toll as American Mackenzie McDonald won the first set and then had a break of serve in the second, but Sinner assumed control and earned a 2-6 6-2 6-1 6-2 first-round victory.

-Sinner says he has been pleased by the reaction of the crowd, but that the locker room has been a bit cooler.
+Sinner said he had been pleased by the crowd’s reaction, but locker room reception had been a bit cooler.

 “I’m curious to see how the reaction of the fans has been, but it has been very positive,” he said.